NOVEMBER 1, 2014

 "I haven't offered you any, but I can tell by the look

 That was when the Editor broke out the 12 year old Scotch.

-Then came the eerie ululation of the throughpassing train from
+Then came the eerie ululation of the throughpassing train

-waves of the estuary, the riprap embankments, the grasses
+keen across the waves of the estuary, the riprap embankments, the grasses

-of the Buena Vista flats and the open spaces of the former Beltline, through the cracked brick
+of the Buena Vista flats and the open spaces of the former Beltline, through

-weedy railbed, its chainlink fence interstices
+dock, its ghost-haunted, weedy railbed, its chainlink fence interstices

 until the locomotive click-clacked past the shuttered doors of the Jack

 the old Ohlone shellmounds, trundling lugubriously under the gaze of the

 haunted moon to parts unknown, bearing its heavy load of longing and memory.